White flower and a note to forgive yourself

 How do you forgive yourself for saying hurtful things?

-Mostly when we hurt people, it is by our words.
-Yes, we can hurt others with our actions as well, but our tongue is more frequent in sinning.
-It can lead us into all kinds of trouble.
+Mostly when we hurt people, it is by using hurtful words.
+We can hurt others with our actions as well, but our tongue can lead us into all kinds of trouble.
+We can also harm ourselves with our words.
+If we always declare negativity over ourselves, we hurt our own self-worth.

 “In the same way, the tongue is a small thing that makes grand speeches.
 But a tiny spark can set a great forest on fire.
 And among all the parts of the body, the tongue is a flame of fire.
 It is a whole world of wickedness, corrupting your entire body.
 It can set your whole life on fire, for it is set on fire by hell itself.”